International Students House

 Some good sources to stay updated with events and things to do in London are Time Out and Visit London.

-A picture of a park with a lake running through it.
+– international students house a picture of a park with a lake running through it.
 There is also a massive tree in the for front of the picture.

-Taking a stroll through the park as the autumn leaves fall off the trees is a really therapeutic activity you could do.
+Taking a stroll through the park as the autumn leaves fall off the trees is a really therapeutic activity you could do

 Photo by Bea Berces on Unsplash